Layout canvas

 Prosecutors Alliance of California

-To develop statewide law enforcement membership organizations for prosecutors committed to reforming the criminal legal system with solutions that advance not just public safety but also community well-being.
+To develop statewide membership organizations for prosecutors committed to reforming the criminal legal system with solutions that advance not just public safety but also community well-being.

 The Leadership Conference on Civil and Human Rights